 Last night I watched “Annie Hall.”
 Ms Lynn is out of town and I like Woody Allen so I watched “Annie Hall” and drank a Belgian farmhouse ale because Ms Lynn isn’t into Woody Allen.

-Right now I feel like Annie in the scene in “Annie Hall” where Alvy notices her photos.
+Right now I feel like Annie in the scene where Alvy is at her place for the first time and he notices and praises some photos she made.
 Annie defers the praise and makes the statement that she’s had no formal training in photography.
-I have no formal training in film.
-Alvy recommends taking a class in photography–“as it’s a new art form”—so she can better understand the aesthetics of the medium.
-His argument (Alvy’s at this point in the film) is that to contribute to art one must understand the lineage of the medium.
+Alvy recommends taking a class in photography—as “it’s a new art form”—so she can better understand the aesthetics of the medium.
+His argument is that to contribute to art one must understand the lineage, history and theories of the medium.

-I’m trying to understand what it is I enjoy in film as a way to build a vocabulary of the possible.
-Once we’ve seen something done, it’s just a matter of time before we can do it ourselves (I’m paraphrasing Tony Hawk here).
-I’m going to make a film.
+I’m trying to understand what it is I enjoy in film as a way to build my vocabulary as a filmmaker.
+As Tony Hawk said in “Bones Brigade: An Autobiography,” “Once you’ve seen something done, it’s just a matter of time before we can do it ourselves.”